0x3337/choco-test-project/README.md

 ## Installing

-Go to project folder and install defined dependencies for project by running the `install` command:
+Go to project directory and install defined dependencies for project by running the `install` command:

 ```
 $ composer install